vincent38/vincent38/README.md

 A good old "Gaming Laptop" with a Win10/Ubuntu dualboot.
 I'm often on the Win10 side for gaming and dev, but I tend to be as versatile as possible.
 No script to automate a daily/weekly repetitive task, nor config file duplicated in a repo and ready to fire whenever I install a new computer.
 I always considered writing some, but I have no valid usecase that may require it (too many different things at once).

-I used various languages, libraries and frameworks (languages list, not exhaustive and not in order: C, C++, HTML/CSS/PHP, Java, Python, Javascript)
+I used/use/heard of various languages, libraries and frameworks (languages list, not exhaustive and not in order: C, C++, HTML/CSS/PHP, Java, Python, Javascript)

 ## My leisure :lotus_position: